Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 Ruby on Rails was accused of being difficult to scale when Twitter moved away from Rails to Scala.
 The transition was probably what first sparked the debate around RoR’s scalability issues.

 Still, let’s keep in mind that we’re talking Twitter-sized traffic here.
-Many Ruby on Rails companies have implemented service-oriented architectures and horizontal scalability to successfully overcome these challenges.
+Many Ruby on Rails developers have implemented service-oriented architectures and horizontal scalability to successfully overcome these challenges.

 So, before condemning Rails, try to identify which element exactly is responsible for the slowdown.